Complexity Classification in Infinite-Domain Constraint Satisfaction

 \section{Varieties}

-Varieties (which we have introduced briefly in Section~\ref{sect:pseudo-var}) are a fascinatingly powerful tool to study classes of algebras.
-For a finite structure $\bB$ with finite signature that contains a relation $\{c\}$ for every element $c$ of its domain, the complexity of $\Csp(\bB)$ only depends on the variety generated by the polymorphism algebra of $\bB$.
-This is in particular related to the fact that a finite algebra is in the variety generated by a finite idempotant algebra $\fB$ if and only if it is in the pseudo-variety generated by $\fB$; the link between the pseudo-variety generated by $\fB$ and the CSP has already been explained in Section~\ref{sect:pseudo-var}.
+Varieties (which we have introduced briefly in Section~\ref{sect:pseudo-var}) are a fascinatingly powerful concept to study classes of algebras.
+For a finite structure $\bB$ with finite signature, the complexity of $\Csp(\bB)$ only depends on the variety generated by the polymorphism algebra of $\bB$.
+This is in particular related to the fact that a finite algebra is in the variety generated by a finite algebra $\fB$ if and only if it is in the pseudo-variety generated by $\fB$; the link between the pseudo-variety generated by $\fB$ and the CSP has already been explained in Section~\ref{sect:pseudo-var}.